pmelvin43/COSC341-SpherePlatformer/README.md

 ### Introduction

-This sphere platformer project was completed independently, I encountered little techincal challenge throughout the process and found it to be a very fun project with hopes to continue using unity
+This sphere platformer project was completed independently, I encountered little techincal challenge throughout the process and found it to be a very fun project with hopes to continue using unity.

 ### Project Overview